abhay-59/expense-tracker/README.md

 - for trial purposes on the live application please login with the following account :
 - email : adm@gmail.com
 - password : 123456
+- if the live application has any issues due to inactivity or anything else please clone the repository and run it on your local machine for a seamless experience.

 ---